ericli421/ericli421/ideas.md

 **Status:** Not started

 ### Discord Chat bot
-As a regular discord user, I do want to create a bot that can do a lot of things.
+As a regular discord user, I want to create a bot that can do a lot of things.
 This can be very simple, but I do want to try and work on more advanced features.

 **Objectives:**
 - Familiarize with developing a chat bot application